Vietnamese Rub Spatchcock Chicken

-- 1 Whole Chicken (approximately 4lbs)
+- 1 whole chicken (approximately 4lbs)

-- 1 ½ cups Vietnamese Pork Rub
+- 1 ½ cup Vietnamese Pork Rub

-- ¼ cup Soy Sauce
+- ¼ cup soy sauce

-Combine the Vietnamese Pork Rub, soy sauce, oil and juice in a medium bowl.
+- Combine the Vietnamese Pork Rub, soy sauce, oil and juice in a medium bowl.
 Whisk to fully combine and pour into a gallon size food storage container (we used a Ziploc bag).

-Prep the chicken.
+- Prep the chicken.
 This video does a great job showing the process.

-Once the chicken is spatchcocked, put it in the marinade and let rest for 4 – 24 hours.
+- Once the chicken is spatchcocked, put it in the marinade and let rest for 4 – 24 hours.

-Remove chicken from marinade and grill over medium to high heat for 5 – 10 minutes and then reduce the heat to low for the remaining cook time.
+- Remove chicken from marinade and grill over medium to high heat for 5 – 10 minutes and then reduce the heat to low for the remaining cook time.
 We usually cook one low heat for 40 – 45 minutes.